 Because we all have visitors throughout the year and most of us have no idea where to take them.
 Here are some unique ideas for an enjoyable, relaxing and exciting 5 days in Düsseldorf!

 This blog post may include an affiliate link or two.
 Our partners have been hand-selected based on brands and services that we personally use.
 If we make a few extra Euros, we invest the earnings into building the platform to bring you better content and more amazing opportunities.

 Day 1: Düsseldorf Arrival

 Where you or your visitors are arriving from may be different depending on the location.
 Most visitors arrive at the Hauptbahnhof Düsseldorf or the DUS Airport.
 Regardless, make your way to the hotel and drop of your stuff before exploring the city for the day.

 I always take the first day to adjust to my surroundings and get all my bearings straight.
 Here are a few excellent things to do on day one:

-Yes, you’ll feel like a typical tourist, but it’s a very neat way to get to know a little more about the city and figure out where you’d like to head back to for the reminder of your trip.
-The Düsseldorf Hop On Hop Off is actually a lot more interesting than others that I’ve visited
+Yes, you’ll feel like a typical tourist, but it’s a very neat way to get to know a little more about the city and figure out where you’d like to head back to for the remainder of your trip.
+The Düsseldorf Hop On Hop Off is actually a lot more interesting than others that I’ve visited.

 The Altstadt is a great place to start your trip.
 Explore by foot, do a little window shopping and get to know what life is all about in the city.